April 8-April 23, 2026

 Kalta Minaret of Khiva

 We will check out from Zarafshon to depart for Bukhara with a drive of 6 hours in the desert.
 Our lunch will be in a restaurant in the desert.
-Stop by near Amu Darya River dividing Turkmenistan and Uzbekistan territories.
-We will check in at the Hotel Mercure, rest a little bit, and make a happy hour at the hotel (maybe a local jewelry producer visit).
-Dinner at Mercure Hotel
+Stop by near the Amu Darya River dividing Turkmenistan and Uzbekistan territories.
+We will check in at the Hotel Mercure, rest a little bit, and have a happy hour at the hotel (maybe a local jewelry producer visit).
+Dinner at Mercure Hotel.

 Bolo Haus Mosque, early 18th century, Bukhara